Bilder endast för illustrativa ändamål

 - Tight, achy muscles, or difficulty moving

 - Uncontrollable shaking

-- Changed sensations of the skin including tingling or numbness
+- Changed sensations of the skin and skin reactions including skin rash, tingling or numbness

 - Changes to eyesight or pain in your eyes